violabs/mentor/testing/01_Beginner/02_Setup/02_setup.md

     groups-order: asc
 ```

-This will give you a simple UI at `http://localhost:8080/swagger-ui.html`
+This will give you a simple UI at `http://localhost:8080/swagger-ui.html`.
+Run your app and go to this
+url, it should show content but you won't have any endpoints to access yet.

 #### Logging